CiiDub/scripting_tricks/readme.md

 		- If you are using a good ol' Shell Worksheet it's parent directory is the PWD.
 If the Worksheet isn’t saved it will remind you to save and let you type something in.

 ## Stationery
-- __Text Filter.rb__ is a good starting place to write a text filter in ruby.
-It sets up two loops and one method.
-One loop to read the file or selection, a setup pass.
-The second to process and print out to BBEdit.
-The method helps deal with line endings when printing out.
+- __Text Filter.rb__ is a starting point to write a text filter in ruby.
+Text filters the selection ( if present ) or the entire file as input.

 - __Menu AppleScript__ is a starting point to write a Menu Script for BBedit.
 These are scripts that let you prepend, highjack, and/or append to a BBEdit native menu command.

+- __Launchd Definition__ ... to make a definition for the launchd demon/agent launcher in macOS ( and sometimes Linux ).